rust-lang/rust-project-goals/src/2024h2/higher-level-rust.md

 The two key areas we've identified as places to cut down on verbosity and make Rust easier to work are:

-- Reducing the frequency of an explicit ".clone()" for cheaply clonable items
+- Reducing the frequency of an explicit ".clone()" for cheaply cloneable items
 - Partial borrows for structs

 The key areas we've identified as avenues to speed up iterative development include: